 Did you know that ruby slippers cost over 4 million, Cowardly lion costume is over 5 million, and a few Dorothy dresses sold for over a million?

-Regardless of the price, I decided to purchase some of them and now proudly display movie props like Spear, Emerald jacket, Ruby sleepers used in Disney’s “Great Movie Ride” attraction, and Dorothy dress used in the movie at the museum.
+Regardless of the price, I decided to purchase some of them and now proudly display movie props like Spear, Emerald jacket, Ruby slippers used in Disney’s “Great Movie Ride” attraction, and Dorothy dress used in the movie at the museum.

 We also completed seven scenes for The Wizard of Oz ( almost three years of development) and installed the last scene within a week.